Close Menu

 She built multiple income sources.
 Movies, TV, voice work, real estate, and fan events all pay her.
 When one dries up, others keep flowing.

 D’Angelo proves you don’t need to be the biggest star to get rich.
-Work steady, pick smart projects, invest in property, and negotiate for residuals.
+Work steadily, pick smart projects, invest in property, and negotiate for residuals.
 That’s how a middle-class Ohio girl built $20 million.

 Related Posts